worldsibu/hurley/readme.md

 * `hurl invoke example02 invoke "walter" "diego" "99"`
 * `hurl invoke example02 query "walter"`

+## Private Data

+In recent versions of Hyperledger Fabric, it's now possible to handle [private collections of data](https://hyperledger-fabric.readthedocs.io/en/release-1.4/private_data_tutorial.html).

+Read [here more](https://github.com/worldsibu/hurley/blob/master/privatedata.md) how to configure smart contracts with private data, and how to make calls to it.

 ## Integrate to your development flow